Azure/azure-sdk/docs/identity/azure-region-support.md

 Support for ESTS-R is provided today via the `AZURE_REGIONAL_AUTHORITY_NAME` environment variable.
 When provided, the following credentials will pass the regional authority to MSAL when issuing token requests:

+> Note: Only the credentials listed here support ESTS-R. The environment variable is essentially ignored for other credentials.
+Support for ESTS-R on other credentials requires an ask from MSAL to accept the `azureRegion` parameter.

 - ClientSecretCredential
 - ClientAssertionCredential
 - ClientCertificateCredential